apollographql/apollo-studio-community/README.md

 ### Try the demo

 Join our demo account, Acephei Corporation, by visiting <https://demo.apollo.dev> and creating an account.
-Then, [visit the `acephei` graph im Studio](https://engine.apollographql.com/studio/acephei?schemaTag=production) and try making your first query.
+Then, [visit the `acephei` graph in Studio](https://engine.apollographql.com/studio/acephei?schemaTag=production) and try making your first query.

 An example query you can try on the `acephei` graph:
 ```